chopfitzroy/exo-ui/README.md

-# Stiches 🧵
+# Exo UI 💎

-Stiches is a headless component library.
+Exo UI is a _workflow_ component library.
 It takes a _zero markup_ philosophy meaning that you are entirely responsible for the components look and feel.

-It also means that stiches can be run with [React](https://react.dev/), [React Native](https://reactnative.dev/), and [Preact](https://preactjs.com/) making it highly versitile.
+It also means that Exo UI can be run with [React](https://react.dev/), [React Native](https://reactnative.dev/), and [Preact](https://preactjs.com/) making it highly versitile.

 Stiches does not require [Tailwind](https://tailwindcss.com/) to be used although they do pair quite nicely 🥂.